 There's an old joke about perspective and laziness I love and have used before on this blog, because it illustrates many of the challenges (and opportunities) of corporate innovation.
 The joke goes that a young man steps out of a bar, and spies another person, obviously drunk, peering intently at the sidewalk under a street lamp.
 Curious, the guy just leaving the bar goes over to the drunk and asks "what are you doing?"
 The drunk answers "I'm looking for my keys".
-The first guy decides to help and scans the area around the light post, but can't find any keys.

 You Don’t Need The Best People, You Need The Best Teams

 The best performers are no longer the hard driving executives that can impose their force of will, but those who can engender trust and encourage others to contribute.
 Related posts: How Google. [[ This is a content summary only.
 Visit my website for full links, other content, and more! ]].

 Recently, the Boston Consulting Group (BCG) has published key findings of their latest “ Most Innovative Companies 2014 ” survey.

 AUGUST 21, 2015

 Well, well, well…someone finally mapped out on Twitter what we intuitively know about how innovations happens : The more diverse a person’s social network, the more likely that person is to be innovative.